James Franklin (American football coach): 2016 season

-During the 2016 season, Penn State started the season 2–2, but Franklin rallied his team to win the next eight games, winning the Big Ten's East Division, followed by a victory over Wisconsin in the 2016 Big Ten Football Championship Game.
-For his team's turn around, Franklin was named the Dave McClain Coach of the Year in the Big Ten.
+Penn State started the 2016 season 2–2, but Franklin rallied his team to win the next eight games, winning the Big Ten's East Division, followed by a victory over Wisconsin in the 2016 Big Ten Football Championship Game.
+For his team's turnaround, Franklin was named the Dave McClain Coach of the Year in the Big Ten.

 On August 18, 2017, Penn State announced that Franklin signed a six-year contract extension worth $5.738 million a year.
 That deal includes retention bonuses paid at the end of each year of the contract.

 "My family and I are very thankful to be a part of the Penn State community," Franklin said in a statement.
 "I am pleased with the progress our program has made in the community, in the classroom and on the field.
 I look forward to diligently working with President Barron and Director of Athletics Sandy Barbour on implementing a plan that puts our University and our student-athletes in the best position to compete on the field and in life."

 Penn State announced Franklin will make $4.3 million during the 2017 season as part of a contract that will escalate each year through the 2022 season, in which he will make $6.3 million.
 He has a $2 million buyout for the 2017 season and a $1 million buyout for every subsequent year.

 In addition to the guaranteed money, Franklin's contract has incentives including $800,000 for a national title, $400,000 for a College Football Playoff appearance and $350,000 for winning the Big Ten Championship Game.
 His incentives are capped at $1 million per year.